-Category Archives: Mezeo Software Corporation
+Category: Mezeo Software Corporation

 Corporate data making its way to public clouds through the use of consumer-based or department selected tools, is a growing concern for many organizations.
 So is the cost of backup and storage of ever-increasing volumes of data.
 Cleversafe and Mezeo Software offer solutions to address these concerns, and the two companies recently partnered to provide information technology (IT) managers with an enterprise-class secure file-sync-and-share solution combined with a limitless-scale data storage solution.

 Halting Mobile Mayhem: Dell and Mezeo Partner to Keep Corporate Data off the Public Cloud; Interview with Dell Enterprise Storage Solutions’ Sr. Product Marketing Managers Yatin Chalke and Sarah Doherty